-Interactive client portals have become firmly established in the industry, providing clients with access to relevant information, documents, project timelines, and budget status, whenever they want, as well as offering collaboration tools and spaces that allow staff and clients to share thoughts, comments, and assign tasks quickly and easily.
+One of the most firmly established technologies in the industry is Interactive client portals.
+These give clients access to loads of information, documents, project timelines, and budget status, whenever they want.
+They also offer collaborative tools and spaces that allow staff and clients to share thoughts, comments, and assign tasks quickly and easily.

-A number of firms have also embraced the online assistant model to lead clients through a series of questions to point them to the correct forms, policies, and answers they need.2
+Some legal firms have pushed the boat out even further by embracing the online assistant model to lead clients through questions and point them to the correct forms, policies, and the answers they need.

-Many firms have started to make in-roads into improving their digital offering, but there's still much to do.
+This is great news.
+Yet although there are firms making in-roads with their digital offering, there's still much to do.

-And Gartner predicts that by 2023, Virtual Legal Assistants (VLAs) will manage a quarter of all requests and questions to internal corporate legal departments, reducing response time and the need for legal department interaction.
-When VLAs can’t answer a question, they'll be able to send the question to the appropriate person and provide initial information that will aid the internal lawyer in quickly responding.
+Also, Gartner predicts that by 2023, Virtual Legal Assistants (VLAs) will manage a quarter of all requests and questions to internal corporate legal departments, reducing response time and the need for legal department interaction.

-Artificial Intelligence (AI) innovations are changing the way that lawyers and legal professionals handle the time-consuming task of legal research – using natural language processing to quickly and efficiently sort through cases and statutes, finding those that are relevant.
-AI is also expected to have an impact in the area of outcome predictions.
+Artificial Intelligence (AI) innovations are changing the way that lawyers and legal professionals handle legal research.
+Natural Language Processing is used to sort through cases and statutes quickly and efficiently, finding those that are relevant.
+AI is also expected to have an impact in outcome predictions.

-The need for digital client engagement comes at a cost.
-But it's something that is absolutely necessary in order to compete and be ready for the future.
-Without rapid and significant investment into digital channels today, the less digitally-savvy law firms will be left behind very quickly.
+Digital client engagement comes at a cost though.
+But it's necessary to compete and be future proof.
+Without significant investment in tech, the less ‘digitally-savvy’ law firms will be left behind.

-In a world that's becoming ever more reliant on digital means to communicate, in order to compete and to survive, law firms large and small must make strides to keep up with the rapid advances in technology capabilities, and use digital technologies to evolve their business model and provide new revenue and value-producing opportunities.
+In a world that's becoming reliant on digital, law firms must keep up with the rapid advances in technology capabilities, and use relevant technologies to improve the digital experience.

 Your website is your shop window to the world.
-It needs to shout who you are, why you’re different, why you’re the one to choose.
-It needs to showcase your expertise across all the areas of law you cover, and it needs to help clients and potential clients solve their burning legal questions.
+It needs to reflect your business values and showcase your expertise across all the areas of law you cover, as well as helping existing and potential clients.
 Put simply, it needs to mirror the service someone would get when they step into your office and meet you face-to-face.

-Law firms need to be able to serve up the right content, in the right place, at the right time, for the right person.
+That’s why it’s important that law firms serve the right content, on the right channel, at the right time, for the right person.

-Law firms, with their often complex and multi-faceted offering, need to look at investing in a digital experience platform that can:
+Law firms, with their often complex and multi-faceted offering, need to look at investing in a DXP that can: